PredictiveScienceLab/data-analytics-se/_sources/homework/intro.md

 (homework)=
 # Homework

-Homework assignments will be created and published one at a time.
+The course has ten homework assignments.
+They will be created and published one at a time; consult the syllabus for the assignment dates.